Flea Eggs: 10 Questions to Help Identify and Eliminate Them

 Adult fleas can only lay their eggs after they’ve bitten an animal.
 This little snack is charmingly known in the pest world as a “blood meal.”
 After that, the eggs can take anywhere from two days to two weeks to hatch.

-According to the Oklahoma State University Cooperative Extension Service, temperatures of 75 to 85 degrees and over 50 percent humidity accelerate the life cycle from egg to larvae.
+According to the Oklahoma State University Cooperative Extension Service, temperatures of 75 to 85 degrees and over 50 percent humidity speed up the life cycle from egg to larvae.

 Where Do Fleas Lay Eggs?